AnnaShch17/Retail-Store-Sales-Transactions-Data-Analysis/README.md

 1. Data loading and inspection.
 2. Handling errors, missing values, outliers.

-Comprehensive sales data for consumer goods collected by scanning the barcodes of individual products at electronic checkout points in retail stores.
-This information includes details about the quantity, attributes, prices, and total value of the products sold.

 ## Exploratory Data Analysis

 During the analysis of the retail store sales transactions, the following questions were considered:

+1. What is the total revenue?
-1. What are the total sales over different time periods (daily, weekly, monthly)?
+2. What are the total sales over different months?
-2. Which products and product categories generate the most profit?
+3. Which products and product categories generate the most profit?
-3. What is the average unit price?
+4. What is the average unit price?
-4. What is the total revenue and total quantity of items sold, and the total number of transactions?
+5. What is the total revenue and total quantity of items sold, and the total number of transactions?
-5. What type of customers (repeat customers or one-time buyers) contributes the most to the revenue?
+6. What type of customers (repeat customers or one-time buyers) contributes the most to the revenue?
-6. What is the correlation between product price and revenue?
+7. What is the correlation between product price and revenue?
-7. Are there seasonal impacts on customer purchasing behavior?
+8. Are there seasonal impacts on customer purchasing behavior?

 ## Results and Findings

 Analysis of the results indicates the following.
-I assume that the retail store is in Slovakia (as the owner of the dataset is located there according to his LinkedIn profile).

-Sales Performance Insights
+#### Sales Performance Insights

 The total revenue generated from all transactions in 2016 is/was €1.58M.
-The most profitable month is December with €152K in sales, followed by May with €143K, September and October with €141K each.
+The most profitable month is December with €152K in sales, followed by May with €143K, September and October with €141K each (see graph).
 The spike in revenues during these four months might be related to the holidays as well as promotion campaigns - December 24-26 (Christmas Eve, Christmas Day, St. |Stephens Day, respectively), May 1 (Labour Day) and 8 (end of WW2), September 1 (Constitution Day) and 15 (Day of Our Lady of Sorrows), no holidays in October (may be, customers bought stuff for November 1 (All Saints’ Day) and 17 (Day of Freedom and Democracy) holidays).

 Sales started to slowly increase in January, reached their peak in May, then sales declined during the summer months.
 From September onward, there was a recovery, with the highest sales recorded in December (with a 30% rise in total sales compared to other months).

 I assume that the increase in revenue was the result of the holiday promotions and special discounts which contributed to higher sales.
 By analyzing seasonal trends, similar campaigns can be planned for future seasons to increase revenue.
 Strategically planning promotional events, inventory replenishment, and marketing activities/efforts ahead of time will help to take advantage of peak shopping periods and holidays, maximizing sales opportunities.

-Product Performance Insights
+#### Product Performance Insights

 Top 20 SKU Categories (out of total number of SKU Categories equals 187) provide 55 % of revenue.
 The average unit price per these SKU Categories ranges from €34 to €129.
 Number of unique SKU/number of products – 5239.